 Financial support for SIEF working group activities

-The SIEF working groups are the backbone of the society.
+The SIEF working groups are the backbone of our society, creating stability and strength in our common purpose, while supporting the body’s varied research interests.
+They promote greater dialogue and participation among membership and provide increased leadership opportunities for scholars with related fields of inquiry, through direct activities.
 Therefore, SIEF’s Executive Board will provide financial support for the activities of its working groups in accordance with its established guidelines in the following manner:

 - Every second year, following the SIEF congress, a set amount of the society’s budget will be allocated for supporting SIEF working groups’ activities.

 - Each working group may normally request up to €1000 for various activities.
 Higher amounts might be granted pending availability of SIEF financial resources, the exceptional nature and the benefit to SIEF of the proposed activity.

 - A new working group can apply for funding only after it has been approved by the Executive Board.

 - Working groups are encouraged to apply for funding together, to finance joint activities, in which case the amount requested can be increased (e.g. max €2000, for two WGs applying together).